City/County Development Boards

 The Action Programme will implement the most far-reaching changes since the present system of local government began in the 1890s.
 It sets out the reforms the Government has approved in all of the main areas of local government–its structures, functions, resources, operational arrangements and governance.

-The Introduction of Socio-Economic Committees (SEC) with responsibility for the planning and oversight of local/community development actions at local level and the increased responsibility for enterprise support through the Local Enterprise Offices (LEOs) of the local authorities will impact on CDB roles and functions.
+The Introduction of Local Community Development Committees (LCDCs) with responsibility for the planning and oversight of local/community development actions at local level and the increased responsibility for enterprise support through the Local Enterprise Offices (LEOs) of the local authorities will impact on CDB roles and functions.

 With particular reference to the role of the City/County Development Boards the Action Plan states “Involvement of local government in enterprise support and the local and community development programmes, gives local authorities a much stronger direct co-ordination capacity.
 The City/County Development Boards, which were established primarily to provide a linkage between local government, the local development sector and economic development agencies, will, therefore, be phased out, consistent with the reduction in public service structures generally’.

-The phasing out of CDBs will commence with the establishment of the first phase of SECs in early 2013.
-Further information on the rationale for the phasing out of CDBs in the context of the establishment of both the Local Enterprise Offices and Socio-Economic Committees is contained in the Final Report of the Alignment Steering Group below.
+The phasing out of CDBs will commence with the establishment of the first phase of Local Community Development Committees in early 2014.
+Further information on the rationale for the phasing out of CDBs in the context of the establishment of both the Local Enterprise Offices and Local Community Development Committees is contained in the Final Report of the Alignment Steering Group below.

 Final Report of the Alignment Steering Group